heysidharth/ETH-AVAX-PROOF-INTERMEDIATE/README.md

 # Executing program

 I present the ETH-AVAX proof intermediate module 1 project.
 The project is licensed under MIT and uses pragma version ^0.8.9.
 I explain the contract named "error handling" and demonstrate the use of the constructor to initialize variables.
 Additionally, I showcase three functions and provide an example of a request statement.
-See the code for better understanding.
+See the code and loom video for better understanding.

 which showcase the usage of require(), assert(), and revert() statements, respectively.